juanpc2018/-SOLVED-PulseAudio-audio-problem/README.md

 # -SOLVED-PulseAudio-problem

-There is a problem in Linux with USB sound interfaces like Focusrite 18i20 mk2, those require a propietary control software for Windows or OSX to change DSP HW configuration.
+There are several problems in Linux with USB sound interfaces like Focusrite 18i20 mk2, those require a propietary control software for Windows or OSX to change DSP HW configuration.

 The software works in Wine, but the USB interface is Not detected.